 Veterinary, animal and/or research experience may be voluntary or paid but must be completed under the supervision of a veterinarian or PhD scientist if it is research experience.

 Personal development includes skills and activities outside of coursework and employment.
 Examples include study abroad, accomplishments and participation in community and civic organizations, achievements in varsity athletics or organized sports clubs, fluency in more than one language, achievement in dance, theater, music, photography and similar hobbies.

-Factors that contribute to an applicant’s diversity and that are considered in the Admissions Committee evaluation include, but are not limited to, life experiences, work experiences, professional goals, geographical background (rural, urban or suburban), cultural background, disadvantaged status and other information presented in the application that may be considered as contributing to diversity.
+Factors that contribute to an applicant’s diversity and show support of increasing the diversity of the veterinary profession will be considered.
+The Admissions Committee evaluation includes, but is not limited to, life experiences, work experiences, professional goals, geographical background (rural, urban or suburban), cultural background, disadvantaged status as well as work in supporting diversity and inclusion efforts presented in the application that may be considered as contributing to diversity.

 Special circumstances include factors which may have adversely affected the applicant’s academic record.
 These factors and how the applicant overcame them are considered.